 Finepix XP80 - waterproof to 50', Wi-Fi, 1080P movies

-Finepix XP200 - This is the newest model with a 16mp sensor, higher ISO to 6400 and a 3" screen.
+Finepix XP200 - This is the top model with a 16mp sensor, higher ISO to 6400 and a 3" screen.
 It has full HD movies, and faster shooting with bursts up to 10 to 60 frames per second.
-The waterproof door seal has a more secure dial-locking system.
+The waterproof door seal has a more secure dial-locking system, and overall it gets better reviews than the others.

 It is the smallest tough waterproof camera.
 But maybe too small.
 Some people complained it is hard to hold and slippery in the water.